The Fire Services Act 2004 requires promotion of fire safety (known as community safety), in addition to the provision for fire fighting purposes.

 - attendance at chemical/hazardous material incident on private property (other than domestic properties) if there is no life risk

-Fire Damage Reports can be requested by Insurance Companies to assist with damage claims.
-Charges relating to this can be found on the Scale of Charges (Word, 40KB).
+Fire Damage Reports can be requested by insurance companies to assist with damage claims.
+You can find charges relating to this on the Scale of Charges (Word, 40KB).

-Further details regarding this can be found on the Privacy Notice for individuals who have accessed fire and rescue services (Word, 242KB).
+Find further details about this on the Privacy Notice for individuals who have accessed fire and rescue services (Word, 242KB).